uktrade/theia-postgres/README.md

 # theia-postgresql

 Theia plugin for exploring a PostgreSQL database, allow queries to be entered, run, and results saved.
+Forked from [Borvik's vscode-postgres](https://github.com/Borvik/vscode-postgres).

 ## Building